Feng shui for 2024: Items you need to throw away to ward off bad luck this year

 Cactus and bonsai

-Cacti, with their prickly and sharp thorns, carry negative energy with them.
-According to Feng shui, keeping cactus at home bodes misfortune, further triggering feelings of stress and anxiety within the family.
+Cacti, with their prickly and sharp thorns, carry negative energy with them, making them one of the items that bring bad luck to your home, according to Feng Shui.
+Keeping cactus at home bodes misfortune, further triggering feelings of stress and anxiety within the family.
 Even bonsai are not encouraged for home decor as they symbolise stunted growth and unrealised potential.
 Keep your house lush and positive with the greens, provided they’re non-poky.
 You can include a money tree, pothos or a peace lily.

 Taxidermy